wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 4 And the number that came to the defence of the place was about thirty thousand valiant men ; moreover there were about five thousand husbandmen from the state of New-Jersey ,*

+* The exertions of Daniel D. Tompkins , governor the state of N. York , at this time , will long be remembered by the people.

 5 Now these men were called Jersey Blues , and they were encamped partly at Paulus Hook , and partly at a place called the Narrows , which lieth to the south of the city about an hundred furlongs , where the destroying engines were placed in multitudes.

 6 And when the term of the engagement of these men of Jersey expired , they grieved only that their time was spent for nought ; for they were ready and well prepared to meet the servants of the king.